WWF SmackDown!: Just Bring It

 Dump the voice clips; there are also references to unused game modes there.

 Due to time constraints, some wrestlers have to be left off the game, leaving only their voice calls and unlockable movesets.
-However, as it turns out, there are several more voice calls that cannot be selected from Nick Name list in the Biography section of Create A Superstar.
+However, as it turns out, there are several more voice calls that cannot be selected from Nick Name list in the Biography section of Create A Superstar; these files are present in the VOICE.VPK file.
 The voice calls below refer for Tazz and Michael Cole's commentary calls, unless otherwise stated.

 |Tiger Ali Singh||Sent back to developmental during development.|